How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 The following documents must typically be prepared before or soon after arrival:

-Police Clearance from Your Home Country Prepare a recent national-level police certificate from your country of origin or last residence abroad — not just a local or regional check.
+Police Clearance from Your Home Country Prepare a recent national-level police certificate from your country of origin or last residence abroad, not just a local or regional check.
 In the US, this usually means an FBI Identity History Summary; in the UK, an ACRO police certificate.
 Under current PRA materials, the document must be apostilled or authenticated by the Philippine embassy or consular office with jurisdiction over the place of issuance, and translated into English if necessary.

 Medical Certificate This must be completed on the official PRA medical form.
-Under the PRA's revised September 2025 processing document, the medical results may be done in a Philippine hospital or a hospital abroad, and the form is valid for six months.
+Under PRA's revised September 2025 processing document, the medical results may be done in a Philippine hospital or a hospital abroad, and the form is valid for six months.
 Keep the original results and make sure they are in English or accompanied by a proper translation if required.

 Step 1: Arrive on a Valid Tourist Entry (9a)